 KAYAKING THROUGH THE BAHAMAS

-The seas here may be nasty when the wind blows from the southeast, so bring a stable kayak that can handle the moderate surf.
-A pedal drive will cover the waters faster and more efficiently, especially for trolling.
+The Bahama seas may be nasty when the wind blows from the southeast, so bring a stable pedal kayak that can handle the moderate surf.
+A pedal drive kayak will cover the waters faster and more efficiently, especially for trolling.
 Also invest in a high-quality depth finder and GPS combination that will keep the boat on the reef and on the fish.